HomePrimary CareDermatologyBlogContact

 Lifestyle Interventions

-Through weight loss counseling, even modest weight loss (5–10%) significantly improves A1c and may reduce medication needs.
+Through weight loss counseling, even modest weight loss (5 to 10%) significantly improves A1c and may reduce medication needs.

 Frequently Asked Questions